alexvidi/Azure-ETL-DataFactory-SQL-analytics/README.md

 - Load the transformed data into Azure SQL table `dbo.Products_Enriched`.

 ### 4. Run Analytical Queries in Azure Data Studio
-Open the SQL files in `/queries ADS` and execute them against your Azure SQL Database to generate insights and charts.
+Open the SQL files in `/queries ADS` and execute them against your SQL Database to generate insights.

 ---